QuadratClown/vrbank-statement-parser/README.md

 # vrbank-statement-parser
-Parse statements by Volksbank Raiffeisenbank
+A simple tool to parse statements by Volksbank Raiffeisenbank.
+The output can be piped from the command line or saved into a .tsv file.

 ## Usage